Wologman/Geospatial/GeoPandas.md

 bus_stops['lat'] = [loc[0] for loc in bus_stops.Location]
 bus_stops['lng'] = [loc[1] for loc in bus_stops.Location]
 ```
-If the lat and longitude is tied up in a more complex structure cosider using a regular expression.
+If the lat and longitude is burried in a more complex text string consider using a regular expression to retrieve them.

-To plot, with nice circles, one color for the face, one for the edge:
+To plot with matplotlib, with nice circles, a grid, one color for the face, one for the edge:
 ```python
 plt.scatter(schools.Longitude, schools.Latitude,
 markerfacecolor='darkgreen', markeredgecolor='black', marker='p')